zopefoundation/z3c.coverage/README.rst

 ``coveragediff`` is unable to compare two ``.coverage`` files and report regressions.
-One reason for that is the incompleteness of the data format (the pickle contains line numbers of executed statements, but doesn't say which lines contain code and which ones are blank/comments/continuation lines/excluded source lines).
+One reason for that is the incompleteness of the data format (it line numbers of executed statements, but doesn't say which lines contain code and which ones are blank/comments/continuation lines/excluded source lines).
 The other reason is simpler: nobody wrote the code. `;)`

 Unfortunately ``coverage annotate`` does not produce files compatible with ``coveragereport``/``coveragediff``.
 This could also be remedied